Lachlan-Mayne/english-notes/Lachlan's editing space/English Notes Lachlan.md

 Topic sentence: need to be clear and connect to your thesis (so therefore must be answering the question) Conceptual understanding?
 Know the rubric - understand the complexities of human experiences - motivations, emotions, qualities, inconsistencies, paradoxes, anomalies, collective, individual...

+Essay should work with only the topic sentences, they sta
 # Resources:

 [Court Records and other useful stuff](https://salem.lib.virginia.edu/home.html)